-Lib Dems regain Richmond Council
+Lib Dems regain Richmond and Kingston

-Local Elections 2018: Lib Dems win Richmond-upon-Thames Council
+Local Elections 2018: Lib Dems win Richmond and Kingston councils

-The Liberal Democrats have regained control of Richmond-upon-Thames for the first time in eight years.
+The Liberal Democrats have regained control of Richmond-upon-Thames and Kingston-upon-Thames.

-The Conservatives, who began the night with 39 seats, were reduced to seven councillors.
-The Lib Dems now have 39 seats.
+Both were taken from the Tories who saw its amount of councillors in the two boroughs drop significantly.

-Wandsworth and Westminster, both key Labour targets, have remained under Conservative control.
+Key Labour targets, including Wandsworth, Westminster, and Kensington and Chelsea remained under Conservative control.

-No other London councils have changed hands but Labour increased its number of councillors.
+Labour increased its number of councillors, but has failed to take control of any new councils.

 Several councils are due to declare later today.